technowizardbob/profiles/README.md

 # Customize your Aliases:

-Add/Remove/Change any Bash Alias in: $ cd /opt/profiles/custom_aliases/
+[x] - Add/Remove/Change any Bash Alias in: $ cd /opt/profiles/custom_aliases/
-Also, see: $ cd /opt/profiles/custom_dotfiles/
+[ ] - Also, see: $ cd /opt/profiles/custom_dotfiles/
 These will not get clobbered with every git pull request....

 # Usage:

-for list of all commands/aliases type: commands

-see list of scripts type: command
+See list of all scripts, type: command

-After command : type filename without the .env extension.

-example: command web
+Example, to look at a script: command web

 ex2: command git